 Buses: buses that go from the airport to the bus terminals within the city.
-This service is provided by two companies: Turbus and Centropuerto.
+This service is provided by threecompanies: Turbus, Centropuerto and Metbus.
 You can board these buses immediately after leaving the airport.
 It is possible to pay at the counter or directly to the driver.
 The transfer is from the airport to Santiago Centro with some detentions where you can connect to the Santiago metro (where the journey to the destination district is additionally paid).
-The established fares are found in the links provided above and are currently CLP 1,900 (USD 2,5 approx.) per person.
+The established fares are found in the links provided above and are currently CLP 1,900 (USD 2,5 approx.per person) and CLP 720/800 (USD 1 approx. per person) in the case of Metbus since it's part of the public transport line "Transantiago" (route N°555).